 Here is one kiwi doctor's view (expressed in a 5 min video): What will yours be?

 Euthanasia-Free NZ ran a webinar series on the wider issues related to living and dying well in August 2017, with Amanda Landers speaking on 'What happens to the dying body?'
 Watch replays here.

 Christian Medical Fellowship's Perspective:

 For more to explore this issue further, see the links on these following pages:

 - Position Statements (from other organisations)

 - Recent / Current events (current Bill, Health Select Committee, Seales Court Case)

 Speaking to Others

 There is a lot of misunderstanding around what euthanasia is and what this bill is proposing.
 I (Rosalie) recently talked to a group of people at my church, I was a bit surprised to hear that before my talk one a the senior leaders supported the bill.
-I changed her mind mainly by explaining that stopping burdensome treatments or not treated an infection in someone who was dying was good medical care not euthanasia.
-When she understand that euthanasia was giving a medication to purposing cause a death and all the problems with abuse, misdiagnosis etc she did not think that should become law.
+I changed her mind mainly by explaining that stopping burdensome treatments or not treat an infection in someone who was dying was good medical care, not euthanasia.
+When she understands that euthanasia was giving medication to purposing cause death and all the problems with abuse, misdiagnosis etc she did not think that should become law.
 I was also able to put in a plug for advanced care planning and talking to your family about what interventions you would or would not want.